aws-samples/serverless-patterns/cdk-eventbridge-pipes-sqs-to-stepfunctions-filter-transform-python/README.md

  --message-body '{"id":"id3","team": "Team3", "status": "NOTSTARTED"}'

 Validate the result from the Step Functions execution history page.
-Amazon SQS messsages are filtered with status COMPLETE only filered and delivered to AWS Step Functions.
+The filter allows only messages with a status of `COMPLETE` to be delivered to AWS Step Functions.
 AWS Stepfunctions receive the transformed message attributes as below.
     "id" tranformed to "playerid"
     "team" transformed to "teamname"